Synonyms: Sinapis nigra (L.)

 - How are functional traits related to the invasibility of a restored plant community?
 Funk, Jennifer (2018)

 - Mapping weeds and rare plants to inform management and conservation in the Zaca and Jesusita fires.
 Calloway, Stephanie; Schneider, Heather; Knapp, Denise (2018)

-- Effects of exotic mustard on native insect communities in California grassland.
+- Exotic mustard effects on native tarweed insect communities.
 Schreck, Tadj K.; Mooney, Kailen (2010)

 - Evaluating the seed bank of a disturbed site to determine potential ecological restoration strategies.
 Olesen, Cory; Doran, Daniel; D_Antonio, Carla (2009)